 About the Bullerwell

 This lecture, to be given by ‘An outstanding early career British Geophysicist’ has been presented each year since 1981 and is one of the principal events in the British Geophysical Association calendar.
 The Bullerwell lecture, named after the first Chief Geophysicist of the British Geological Survey, is a prestigious event that has been given by many of those UK geophysicists (see below) who are major international Earth Scientists, receiving honours from a wide range of learned societies, academic and governmental institutions.

 “An outstanding, early career British Geophysicist”

 The BGA Committee asks for nominations for the coming year’s Bullerwell Lecturer, who will present the talk twice, firstly in April at the European Geosciences Union Annual Assembly in Vienna, and again in early September at the BGA Post-Graduate Research in Progress meeting.
 Reasonable expenses will be met for both occasions.
 The lecturer will also write the lecture up as an article for publication in Astronomy and Geophysics.

 The nomination form is given below.
 It requires a short (no more than 200 words) statement concerning the reasons for the nomination, together with a list of no more than four of the nominee’s recent publications.
 Any nomination for the award should be submitted no later than Friday 17th August 2018.
 We strongly urge you to submit a nomination in order that the very best British Geophysicists are entered for the competition to deliver the Bullerwell Lecture.
-Typically, nominees should be within 10 years of gaining their PhDs and current BGA Committee members are ineligible.
+Typically, nominees should be within 10 years of gaining their PhDs, accounting for time taken on maternity or paternity leave, career breaks, or other periods of absence.
+Current BGA Committee members are ineligible.

 Please download and submit by email the nomination form.